Palgreves History, Family Crest & Coats of Arms

 Early History of the Palgreves family

-Another 204 words (15 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgreves History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Palgreves research.
+Another 83 words (6 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgreves History in all our PDF Extended History products and printed products wherever possible.

 Palgreves Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Palgreves family name include Palgrave, Palgrove and others.

 Early Notables of the Palgreves family (pre 1700)

 Notables of this surname at this time include: John Palsgrave (c.1480-1554), an English priest of Henry VIII of England's court.
 In 1525, he was appointed tutor to Henry's illegitimate son, Henry Fitzroy.
 The expression...